Welcome Healthcare Providers!

 We help patients learn how to prevent dementia, largely through lifestyle changes.

-At least 45% of dementia cases are preventable in the world, but it’s not easy to put this science into action.
+At least 50% of dementia cases are preventable in Canada, but it’s not easy to put this science into action.

-Aldora fills the space between your diagnosis and direction - “We need to improve your sleep and exercise” - and patient action - “Aldora will teach you how”.
+You say “We need to improve your sleep and exercise” .
+We say “Aldora will show you how”.

 Topics that we cover